PallaviPangave/Credit_Card_Financial_Dashboard/README.md

 This project helped in understanding how customer behavior impacts revenue and how businesses can target the right segment for growth.

 ## Dashboard Screenshots
+These dashboards provide insights into customer behavior and transaction trends.
 ### Transaction Dashboard
 ![Transaction Dashboard](transaction_dashboard.png)